-A native of Ireland, I have more than ten years of experience working as a researcher at world-leading universities, and as a copyeditor in diverse genres.
-I earned my PhD in 2017 at the University of St Andrews, Scotland.
-Since then, I have published in high-ranking peer-reviewed journals and have had my work cited by peers hundreds of times.
-I understand the power that good editing can hold for getting a paper or thesis approved.
+I have more than ten years of experience working as a researcher at leading universities, and as a copy editor and proofreader in diverse genres.
+I earned my PhD in Geography and Sustainable Development in 2017 at the University of St Andrews, Scotland.
+Since then, I have published over fifteen articles in high-ranking peer-reviewed journals and have had my work cited by peers hundreds of times.

 I am also experienced in other literary styles, including creative non-fiction, blogs and documentary scripts.
-From 2014 onwards, I worked as a non-fiction editor for the reputable literary project Dark Mountain and have written articles for a variety of leading outlets, such as OpenDemocracy and Resilience.org.
+From 2014 onwards, I worked as a non-fiction editor for the well-known literary project Dark Mountain and have written articles for a variety of leading outlets, such as OpenDemocracy and Resilience.org.

 To request a quote, or for any other queries, just get in touch.